Ohio police chief says K-9 handler was deceptive during probe of dog attack on surrendering trucker

 Late last month, Baer wrote that Speakman had “released confidential information” and was deceptive when Baer sought information from him.

-A message seeking comment was left Tuesday for Speakman’s union, the Ohio Patrolman’s Benevolent Association.
+A representative for Speakman’s union, the Ohio Patrolman’s Benevolent Association, said it would return a call by The Associated Press later.
 The organization filed a grievance last week on his behalf arguing he had been fired without just cause.

 During a July 19 meeting, Baer wrote, he met with Speakman over reports that he had been crying and speaking to colleagues about being stressed over the incident.
 Baer said he told Speakman that his conduct was not beneficial to himself or the agency, according to the documents the department provided.